sophieklm/mood/README.md

 - Make feeling multi-select and store as array
 - Get validations and error messages to render nicely
-- Reverse table order
+- Reverse table order - get date as date rather than string
 - Specs
-- Sort out backend data storage

 # Run